-Charging system: Illuminates when the battery is not charging properly.
+Charging system: Illuminates when the 12V charging system is not working properly.

-Engine oil pressure: Illuminates when the oil pressure falls below the normal range, refer to Engine oil in the Maintenance and Specifications chapter.
+Engine oil pressure: Illuminates when the oil pressure falls below the normal range, refer to Engine oil in the Maintenance and when the coolant temperature exceeds the threshold.
+When the light is flashing or remains on, stop the vehicle as soon as possible, switch off the engine and let cool.
+Refer to Engine coolant and motor/electronics coolant in the Maintenance and Specifications chapter.